comdex-official/docs/docs/index.md

 ##Perpetual Options rewards

-Comdex will provide incentives to liquidity farmers in the form of Perpetual Call options on CMDX.
+Comdex will provide rewards to liquidity farmers in the form of Perpetual Call options on CMDX.
 These options, when exercised, allow their holders to purchase CMDX at a pre-determined discount from the market price.

 By doing so, we reduce the selling pressure on the CMDX token and establish a natural price floor.
 It also helps earn additional fee revenue.